slangb17/Visual-inspection-of-facades-with-image-stitching/README.md

 The images can be seen in the [image folder](facade_image_stitcher/images).
 The images are divided in facades and acquisition pattern.
 The stitched image, named **_result.jpg_**, can be seen in the same folder as the images.

+The image stitcher can be seen stitching Facade 2 horizontal by following this link: [https://youtu.be/bfOpiZvzTyA](https://youtu.be/bfOpiZvzTyA)

 The repository is made by:
 @amonro18
 @esagda16